Oulanka National Park - Myllykoski Mill and Jyrävä Hike

 Oulanka National Park is a special corner of the world that until we ended up there by chance, I had never heard about.
 Located just over 900km north of the Finnish capital, Helsinki and 14km from the Soviet border, Oulanka National Park is a destination that can be enjoyed whatever the season.
 In the winter snowshoe trails and cross country skiing allow the forest to be explored including areas that are restricted in the summer months when rare flowers are protected by eliminating human footprints.
 In the summer a trail that runs 80km from Luontokeskus in the north to Ruka in the south is big draw.
 There are wilderness huts along the route allowing overnight stays.
 The summer is also a perfect time to explore the shorter walking trails and attempt the rafting along the rivers of the park.
 The park has an amazing array of wildlife including bears, migratory brown trout, the calypso orchid, Siberian jays and white-throated dippers that we saw flitting across the river by the old mill.

 We were staying right in the southern corner of the park at Basecamp Oulanka, a lovely wilderness hotel with warm rooms, amazing food and enthusiastic staff.
 The camp is located on the shores of the lake - Ala-Juumajärvi which freezes to a depth of 25cm in the winter and is ideal for skiing.
-Whilst downhill skiing had never appealed we were keen to try the cross-country skiing and it was worth the effort of dressing up and heading out in -28ºC.
-The guides from the national park were excellent tutors and once we had had our lesson we were free to explore.
+Needless to say skiing comes easily when you are young, less so when you have never tried before and are a little beyond ‘young’.

-Exploring the forest was our final treat of the holiday and we started the hike past the old mill called Myllykoski.
+Exploring the forest was our final adventure in the winter wilderness.
+The hike starts by passing the old mill called Myllykoski.
 This has roaring rapids that are crossed over a hanging bridge.
 This was iced from the rising steam as the relatively warm water evaporated from the river.
 The river was not frozen and significantly warmer than the surrounding air.

 This was a walk of faith, once the iced steps down had been survived it was then a slow walk across, hoping that the bridge did not swing too much.
 Just round the corner from the hanging bridge a secluded calm area of the river was full of mini icebergs, the pool was a collecting area for the small lumps of ice and eventually these will merge to cover the corner of the river.

-This is a sharp climb from the river at the Jyrava Waterfall back up to the tracks and away from Castle Rocks.
-The return walk was as beautiful with darkness falling and the forest changing yet again.
+This is a sharp climb from the river at the Jyrävä Waterfall back up to the tracks and away from Castle Rocks.
+This is one of the tallest waterfalls in Finland with a 9 metre free fall, frozen solid in this weather but still impressive.
+The Jyrävänkoski Rapids were noisy even with the frozen waterfall and their noise could be heard permeating the forest long after we had left the river behind.
+The return walk was as beautiful as our trek out with darkness falling and the forest changing yet again.

 The Finnish past time of snow bombing did not go unnoticed and all the boys got immense pleasure from side shoving the spruce trees and causing a blizzard of snow to fall on whoever happened to be passing behind them.
 We were however relieved to start recognising landmarks with the low bridge that was freezing into the river being our point of momentum for getting home.